fog/fog/lib/fog/rackspace/docs/storage.md

 ## Update Directory

-Cloud Files™ supports updating the `public` attribute to enable/disable CDN.
+Cloud Files supports updating the `public` attribute to enable/disable CDN.

 To update this attribute: